hindutva/hindutva.github.io/polity/external-affairs/tolerance/_index.md

 - **Polytheism especially cannot afford secularism.** See [here](../../../rivals/abe-disease/0-theism/secularism/).

 ### Freedom of speech and its limitations
-- I'd defend the **right of expression of intolerance against ideas or ideologies that are intolerant** (and by extension, people who follow or advocate such ideologies).
-This means, books discussing how one might kill and maim the "Caliph" are OK, not those discussing how one might do the same for Narendra Modi.
+- One might defend the **right of expression of intolerance against ideas or ideologies that are intolerant** (and by extension, people who follow or advocate such ideologies).
+This means, books discussing how one might kill and maim an intolerant "Caliph" are OK, not those discussing how one might do the same for Narendra Modi.
     - This is in line with limits of traditional hindu tolerance.
 - **Limitations on forced exposure**: A significant population that objects to some expression is not exposed to it by force.
-    - The government should not allow indiscriminate loudspeaker use - because: those jokers are \*\*forcing\*\* a significant number of people to listen to things that are obnoxious to them.
+    - The government should not allow indiscriminate loudspeaker use - because: they are **forcing** a significant number of people to listen to things that are obnoxious to them.
         - This is why both the muezzin's "Allah Hu Akbar" noise should not be allowed, just like temples blasting off stotra-s well beyond their premises.
         - Exceptions should be granted to occasional public festivals/ processions.
     - Objectionable paintings should be in galleries, not in billboards.